jedisct1/c-blind-rsa-signatures/README.md

     // original message.
     // The client then owns a new valid (message, signature) pair, and the
     // server cannot link it to a previous(blinded message, blind signature) pair.
-    // Note that the finalization function also verifies that the signature is
+    // Note that the finalization function also verifies that the new signature
-    // correct for the server public key.
+    // is correct for the server public key.
     BRSASignature sig;
     assert(brsa_finalize(&sig, &blind_sig, &client_secret, &pk, msg, msg_len) == 0);
     brsa_blind_signature_deinit(&blind_sig);